Categories

 There is also the issue of what else is in your fermentation space.
 Many home winemakers use basements or garages.
 There are lots of things in those spaces that could produce off flavors in your wine.
 Cleaners, paints, lawn equipment, gas, motor oil and dryer lint are common co-occupants.
 If you use your kitchen, bread yeasts are a big menace.
 You want to make sure your wine does not come in contact with anything that will compromise its flavor or the yeast.
 You would be amazed at how easily wine can absorb flavors from other substances.
 You do not want your wine to have aftertastes of simple green cleaner or bleach.
 You are always one dominant bread yeast away from a problem.
 Therefore, covers and airlocks are about cleanliness and sanitation before and during peak primary.

-The carbon dioxide gas from yeast activity creates an upward pressure that prevents oxygen from entering your vessel.
+Once primary is underway, the carbon dioxide gas from yeast activity creates an upward pressure that prevents oxygen from entering your vessel.
 If you were to guess just how much CO2 is produced, you would probably lowball it.
 It’s a lot!
 The amount of carbon dioxide gas depends on the size of the batch but at the peak of fermentation, a six-gallon batch produces approximately 0.5 liters of carbon dioxide gas per hour!
 If your peak fermentation phase lasts two days, that is over six gallons of CO2.
 The upward flow of the carbon dioxide gas is more than sufficient to prevent oxygen from getting into your wine and it is not only the pressure.
 Carbon dioxide gas is heavier than oxygen and creates a barrier that prevents it from entering.
 Additionally, carbon dioxide gas is released in a continuous stream.
 If you could see it, it would look like one of Gomez and Morticia’s cocktails bubbling over the glass in an episode of the Adams Family.

 When fermentation starts to calm down, that is when you should start worrying about oxidation.
 You should have an airlock or blowoff tube when you reach the last 1/3 of the sugars.
 At that point, fermentation is much less active.
 The wine will not swell up into your airlock because it is producing a lot less CO2.
 From there on out, you absolutely want a closed environment.
 But if you do insist on an airlock throughout the entire process, the new Blue Bullet Airlock is best suited to primary because of its size.
 It holds 3-4 times the amount of water and can handle more aggressive fermentation activity.